SrGnis/Hub01-Shop-API-libs/README.md

-# Hub01 Shop API Clients
+# Hub01 Shop API libs

 A collection of official client libraries for interacting with the [Hub01 Shop API](https://hub01-shop.srgnis.com/api).